COE Department of STEM Education

 • Attend mandatory Student Teaching Orientation.

 • The NAU Teach program was intentionally designed to lead to licensure or certification in the state of Arizona.
-As part of that program design, you must pass the Secondary Professional Knowledge Exam that aligns with certification requirements in the state of Arizona.
+As part of that program design, you must pass the Secondary Professional Knowledge Exam that aligns with certification requirements in the state of Arizona to graduate.

 General Electives